You are going to open MOWI Global page

 • Regular meetings to learn about new developments and accelerate more sustainable and affordable solutions

-• Dialogue as part of sector initiatives
+• Dialogue in the context of industry initiatives

 Media